Bruno Taut

-Bruno Julius Florian Taut (4 May 1880 – 24 December 1938) was a renowned German architect, urban planner and author of Prussian Lithuanian heritage ("taut" means "nation" in Lithuanian).
+Bruno Julius Florian Taut (4 May 1880 – 24 December 1938) was a renowned German architect, urban planner and author.
 He was active during the Weimar period and is known for his theoretical works as well as his building designs.

 Early life and career

 Taut was born in Königsberg in 1880.
 After secondary school, he studied at the Baugewerkschule.
 In the following years, Taut worked in the offices of various architects in Hamburg and Wiesbaden.
 In 1903, he was employed by Bruno Möhring in Berlin, where he acquainted himself with Jugendstil and new building methods combining steel with masonry.
 From 1904 to 1908, Taut worked in Stuttgart for Theodor Fischer and studied urban planning.
 He received his first commission through Fischer in 1906, which involved the renovation of the village church in Unterriexingen.

-In 1908, he returned to Berlin to study art history and construction at the Royal Technical Higher School of Charlottenburg (Königlich Technische Hochschule Charlottenburg), now the Technical University of Berlin.
+In 1908, he returned to Berlin to study art history and construction at the Königlich Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 A year later, he established the architecture firm Taut & Hoffmann with Franz Hoffmann.

 Taut's first large projects came in 1913.
 He became a committed follower of the Garden City movement, evidenced by his design for the Falkenberg Estate.

 Taut adopted the futuristic ideals and techniques of the avant-garde as seen in the prismatic dome of the Glass Pavilion, which he built for the association of the German glass industry for the 1914 Werkbund Exhibition in Cologne.
 His aim was to make a whole building out of glass instead of merely using glass as a surface or decorative material.
 He created glass-treaded metal staircases, a waterfall with underlighting, and colored walls of mosaic glass.
 His sketches for the publication "Alpine Architecture" (1917) are the work of an unabashed utopian visionary, and he is classified as a Modernist and in particular an Expressionist.
 Much of Taut's literary work in German remains untranslated into English.